 Impact of Wars on Places We Visited

-You don’t really understand the impact of war until you visit the place where the war was conducted.
+Until you visit the place where a war was conducted, can you truly understand the impact of war.
 In our separate post titled “Why Travel?”, we explained that one of the main reasons we travel is to become better educated.
 We have lived on the earth for over seventy years.
 Yet, despite having lived through the 1960s and 1970s, we realized how little we knew about those years and other tumultuous times.
 This became quite apparent when we visited Southeast Asia and were confronted with the impact of the wars in both Vietnam and Cambodia.
-We were also personally moved by our visits to many other memorials of other wars.

 Impact of the Vietnam War